jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/README.md

 - MinION and PromethION
 - Hi-C (Illumina Hiseq X)

-## Assembly
+## Genome assembly

 ### CSIRO pipeline
+Short- and long-read DNA sequence data were generated and scaffolded using Hi-C sequence information.
+Short-read sequencing libraries were constructed using NEBNext Ultra II DNA Library Prep kit for Illumina (NEB, USA) and sequenced using HiSeq X platform (Illumina, Inc., San Diego, USA) ran in 150-bp paired-end mode.
 Adapter sequences were removed from the resulting reads using TrimGalore (v 0.6.6).
 Long read sequencing was carried out on MinION and PromethION platforms.
 Basecalling was performed using guppy (v5.1; Wick et al, 2019) under the dna_r9.4.1_450bps_sup.cfg model.
 The long-read sequences were trimmed using Porechop (v0.2.4; Wick et al, 2017) and filtered using filtlong (v0.2.1) to obtain high quality reads.
-The long-reads were assembled using Flye (v2.9; Kolmogorov et al, 2020) with the minimum overlap parameter set to 6,000.
+The long-reads were assembled using Flye (v2.9; Kolmogorov et al, 2020) with the minimum overlap parameter set to 6,000, kmer size of 17, genome size of 2.25 Gb, and with no scaffolding.
 Duplicate contigs were purged using purge_dups (v1.2.5; Guan et al, 2020) with the default settings.
-The long-reads were error-corrected and trimmed using Canu (v2.2; Koren et al, 2017), and used in three rounds of contig polishing using Racon (v1.4.22; Vaser et al, 2017).
-This was followed by three rounds of short-read-based polishing using Polca (MaSURCA v4.0.7; Zimin et al, 2013) to obtain the final contig assembly.
+The long-reads were error-corrected and trimmed using Canu (v2.2; Koren et al, 2017) under default settings, and used in three rounds of contig polishing using Racon (v1.4.22; Vaser et al, 2017) under default settings.
+This was followed by three rounds of short-read-based polishing using Polca (MaSURCA v4.0.7; Zimin et al, 2013)  to obtain the final contig assembly using default settings.
+This assembly was assessed using BUSCO (v5; Simão et al, 2015) against the Viridiplantae and Poales lineages’ gene sets.

+A Hi-C library was prepared using 20 mg of leaf tissue and the Arima HiC kit following the manufacturer’s instructions.
+The library was sequenced on Novaseq 6000 platform (Illumina, Inc., San Diego, USA) to generate 500 million reads.
+The final contig assembly was scaffolded based on the genomic topological information using ALLHiC (v1; Zhang et al, 2019) and manually curated using JuiceBox (v1.9.8; Dudchenko et al, 2017).

 ### Genome statistics and CIRCOS-like figure
 ```shell